intale/trx_ext/README.md

 ## How it works?

-Your either every single AR SQL query or whole AR transaction is retried whenever it throws deadlock error, serialization error or unique constraint error.
-In case of AR transaction - the block of code that the AR transaction belongs to is re-executed, thus the transaction is retried.
+When an ActiveRecord SQL query fails due to deadlock error, serialization error or unique constraint error - it is automatically retried.
+In case of ActiveRecord transaction - the block of code the AR transaction belongs to is re-executed, thus the transaction query is retried.

 ## Rules you have to stick when using this gem

-> "Don't put more into a single transaction than needed for integrity purposes."
+**Don't put into a single transaction more than needed for integrity purposes.**
->
-> — [PostgreSQL documentation]

-Since `ActiveRecord::ConnectionAdapters::PostgreSQLAdapter` is now patched with `TrxExt::Retry.with_retry_until_serialized`, there's no need to wrap every AR query in a `trx` block to ensure integrity.
-Wrap code in an explicit `trx` block if and only if it can or does produce two or more SQL queries *and* it is important to run those queries together atomically.

 There is "On complete" feature that allows you to define callbacks(blocks of code) that will be executed after transaction is complete.
 See `On complete callbacks` section bellow for the docs.
 See `On complete callbacks integrity` section bellow to be aware about different situations with them.